codestudiohq/laravel-totem/README.md

 # Introduction

-> `Laravel Totem` is in its `Alpha` state.
-Its still a work in progress.
-Please proceed with caution and on your own risk.

 Manage your `Laravel Schedule` from a pretty dashboard.
 Schedule your `Laravel Console Commands` to your liking.
 Enable/Disable scheduled tasks on the fly without going back to your code again.

 ## Documentation